Optimality Guarantees for Particle Belief Approximation of POMDPs: Proof of Lemma 2 (Continued) - Sparse Sampling- -Value Coupled Convergence

 Since our particle belief MDP induces no reward estimation error, the term (A) is always 0 and proving the base case $d=D-1$ is trivial as (A) and (B) are both 0.

 We now prove that the difference (B) is bounded for all $d=0,\ldots,D-1$.
-We use the triangle inequality repeatedly to separate it into two terms; (1) the MC transition approximation error bounded by $\lambda$, and (2) the function approximation error bounded by $\beta_{d+1}$:
+We use the triangle inequality repeatedly to separate it into two terms; (1) the MC transition approximation error bounded by $\lambda$, and (2) the inductive function estimation error bounded by $\beta_{d+1}$:

 We justify how each error term is bounded. \begin{enumerate}[label=(\arabic*)] \item \textbf{MC Transition Approximation Error:} The Monte Carlo summation over the next step particle belief state samples $\{\bar{b}_{d+1}'^{[I_i]}\}$ given $(\bar{b}_d, a)$ is essentially approximating the integration over the transition density $\tau(\bar{b}_{d+1}\mid \bar{b}_{d},a)$.
-Since the value function and its estimate are both bounded by $V_{\max}$, we can invoke Hoeffding bound once again to obtain the following exponential probabilistic bound on the difference:
+Since the value function and its estimate are both bounded by $V_{\max}$, we can invoke Hoeffding bound here to obtain the following exponential probabilistic bound on the difference:

-\item \textbf{Function Approximation Error:} The second term is bounded by the inductive hypothesis, since each $i$-th absolute difference of the $Q$-function and its estimate at step $d+1$, and furthermore the value function and its estimate at step $d+1$, are all bounded by $\beta_{d+1}$. \end{enumerate}
+\item \textbf{Inductive Function Estimation Error:} The second term is bounded by the inductive hypothesis, since each $i$-th absolute difference of the $Q$-function and its estimate at step $d+1$, and furthermore the value function and its estimate at step $d+1$, are all bounded by $\beta_{d+1}$. \end{enumerate}

 By applying similar logic of ensuring that every particle belief state node and action pairs can satisfy the concentration inequality, we note that the particle belief MDP approximation concentration bound is satisfied with probability at least $1 - |A|(|A|C)^{D}\exp(-C\lambda^2/2V_{\max}^2)$.
-Thus, since (A) is 0 and (B) is bounded by $\lambda + \beta_{d+1}$, the $Q$ value estimation error with respect to $\mathbf{M}_{\mathbf{P}}$ is bounded as desired:
+Thus, since (A) is 0 and (B) is bounded by $\lambda + \beta_{d+1}$, the $Q$-value estimation error with respect to $\mathbf{M}_{\mathbf{P}}$ is bounded as desired:

-\textbf{Combining both concentration bounds:} In order to enable the two concentration inequalities to happen simultaneously, we bound the worst case union probability by using the definition of $\tilde{t}$ and combining the upper bounding terms together:
+\textbf{Combining both concentration bounds:} In order to enable simultaneous satisfaction of the two concentration inequalities, we bound the worst case union probability by using the definition of $\tilde{t}$ and combining the upper bounding terms together:

-Therefore, we conclude that the $Q$ value concentration inequalities for both POMDP approximation error and particle belief approximation error are bounded by $\alpha_d,\beta_d$ at every node, respectively, with probability at least $1 - 6|A|(4|A|C)^{D}\exp(-C\cdot \tilde{t}^2)$.
+Therefore, we conclude that the $Q$-value concentration inequalities for both POMDP approximation error and particle belief approximation error are bounded by $\alpha_d,\beta_d$ at every node, respectively, with probability at least $1 - 6|A|(4|A|C)^{D}\exp(-C\cdot \tilde{t}^2)$.